← All guides

 How to Cut Your Charging Cost in Half

-Most utilities offer Time-of-Use (TOU) rates — lower electricity prices during off-peak hours (typically 9pm–7am).
+Most utilities offer Time-of-Use (TOU) rates, which means lower electricity prices during off-peak hours (typically 9pm–7am).
 EV charging overnight can cost 30–60% less than daytime rates.

 • Ask your utility about EV-specific TOU rate plans — many utilities have dedicated EV rates